lcmd-epfl/AutomaticMolCraft/docs/generation/index.md

 - **1**: mild guidance; the model balances diversity with property steering.
 - **2–5**: stronger guidance; output properties are closer to the targets but structural diversity decreases.
 Values above 3 can produce geometrically strained structures.

+!!! note "Guidance quality trade-off"
+    Increasing CFG scale strengthens property steering but typically reduces the fraction of generated structures that pass geometric validity checks (e.g. PoseBuster).
+This trade-off is sensitive to how the model was trained: models with MAD-normalized property targets tend to retain higher structural quality at equivalent CFG strengths compared to models trained with fixed-scale normalization.
+Check the training-set property histograms (visible in **Show Model Details**) to choose a realistic target value — requesting a property far outside the training distribution reduces both guidance effectiveness and structural quality.

 For each property the model was trained with:

 | Field | Range | Description |